 Obviously, it will be different riding it in a short (20m x 40m) arena to riding it in a long (20m x 60m) arena.

 In the large arena, it is a very simple exercise, as the bend and minimal direction changes are spread out over a great distance, so come up on you less quickly.

-In the short arena you will have less time to make the bend and direction change aids, so you must be more on the ball.
+In the short arena, you will have less time to make any bend and direction change aids, so you must be more on the ball.

 First, let’s revise the dimensions of the arena to arrive at the figure shape.